School Logo

 • Key questions are planned, to challenge thinking and develop learning for all pupils.

-• Contexts and representations and resources are carefully chosen to develop reasoning skills and to help pupils link concrete ideas to abstract mathematical concepts.
+• Contexts, representations and resources are carefully chosen to develop reasoning skills and to help pupils link concrete ideas to abstract mathematical concepts.

 • The use of high quality materials and tasks to support learning and provide access to the mathematics, is integrated into lessons.

-In a typical lesson, teachers use Flashback 4 questions to review prior learning.
+In a typical lesson, teachers use Recap and Recall questions to review prior learning.
 Children follow steps to success to show them how to achieve in their learning.
 Teachers scaffold and challenge work appropriately to the needs of the learners in their class.
 When the children have completed their independent work, they are given opportunities to self-mark and correct any misconceptions they have come across.
-All children are encouraged to reflect on their learning and think about their next steps.
+Children are encouraged to reflect on their learning and think about their next steps.

 So what is the CPA approach?